RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

   returnA -< GameState plState blState
 ```

 The player state is computed with the input events.
-The collisions of the ball with player an wall solely depend on the previous ball state. ballWallCollisions and ballPlayerCollisions can therefore pure functions and not coroutines.
+The collisions of the ball with player and wall solely depend on the previous ball state. ballWallCollisions and ballPlayerCollisions can therefore be pure functions and not coroutines.
 That is why "colls" is defined in a let expression.
 The new ballState is calculated using this collisions information.

 The construct with "rec" and "delay" is needed because the ball state from the last frame is required.
-This is construct is explained in [Purely Functional, Declarative Game Logic Using Reactive Programming][FRP].
+This construct is explained in [Purely Functional, Declarative Game Logic Using Reactive Programming][FRP].

 # The Player

-The player moves according to which movement keys are pressed without crossing the bondings of the game.
+The player is moved with the arrow keys without crossing the bounding of the game.

 ```haskell
 playerState :: Coroutine (Event Input) PlayerState